 An elegant shortbread long on nutty, buttery flavor.

-I made a couple of tweaks.
-Vanilla extract subs in for vanilla bean because vanilla beans are so pricey.
-The salt has been slightly upped slightly because, well, that is how I like shortbread.
+I made a couple of tweaks to her recipe.
+Vanilla extract subs in for vanilla bean because vanilla beans are very pricey.
+The salt has been slightly upped slightly because that is how I like shortbread, especially when paired against the sweetness of the sugar on the outside.

-Because shortbread has so few ingredients, good-quality ingredients make all the difference.
+Because this recipe for pecan shortbread cookies, like all shortbreads, has so few ingredients, good-quality ingredients make all the difference.
 I prefer a higher fat, European butter (such as Plugra) for the most tender and rich cookie crumble.
 Toasting the pecans makes a real difference in flavor, and takes all of five minutes.
 Do it!

-The pecan sugar shortbread dough can be made a day ahead.
+- The pecan sugar shortbread cookie dough can be made a day ahead.
 The finished cookies will keep for at least a week in an airtight container.

-What are your favorite cookies?
-Tell us in the comments, below.
+What are your favorite nutty cookies?
+Share in the comments, below.

 Pecan Sugar Shortbread Cookies